nathan-b/TolkienEssays/rings.md

 ## Annotated Bibliography

 _The Letters of J.R.R.
 Tolkien_.
 Humphrey Carpenter, editor.
  - Letter 131: In this letter, Tolkien is trying to sell his ideas to a potential publisher.
 He summarizes basically the entire _Silmarillion_ and _The Lord of the Rings_ in an attempt to explain the nature of the works and their relation to one another.
 For many questions about the fundamentals of _The Silmarillion_, Letter 131 is an essential resource.
-[Thanks to /u/Armleuchterchen on Reddit for helping me clarify this description!]
+[Thanks to Armleuchterchen on Reddit for helping me clarify this description!]
- - Letter 144: This letter is between Tolkien and a proof-reader, Naomi Mitchison.
+ - Letter 144: This letter is between Tolkien and his attentive and inquisitive proof-reader, Naomi Mitchison.
 She wrote to Tolkien with some questions about the contents of the manuscript, which he is addressing in this letter.
-Ms. Mitchison was an attentive and inquisitive reader, and many of her questions are also questions that later readers (such as myself) also have.
+Many of her questions are questions that later readers (such as myself) also have.
  - Letter 200: Tolkien in this letter answers a correspondent by the name of Major R. Bowen who wrote with a specific question about Sauron and his physical form.
- - Letter 246: A letter to a Eileen Elgar, who wrote to Tolkien with some comments regarding Frodo's failure to destroy the Ring at the end.
+ - Letter 246: A letter to Eileen Elgar, who wrote to Tolkien with some comments regarding Frodo's failure to destroy the Ring at the end.
 This letter contains some interesting speculation on what would have happened if Gollum had not intervened, or if Gollum had managed to claim the Ring, or if Sam had not come into conflict with Gollum and run him off.
 This letter contains quite a bit of information on "claiming" the Ring.
 It serves to dispute the notion that claiming the Ring would result in an inevitable victory for the claimant, which I considered including in the essay itself but on further analysis could not find any examples of confusion on this topic among my target audience (i.e. careful readers).
  - Letter 320: I don't cite this very short letter in the essay itself, but it provides clarity that Galadriel was only pardoned and able to enter the West due to her resistance of the Ring's temptation.

 _The Silmarillion_.
 J.R.R Tolkien and Christopher Tolkien.\